Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

-	1. create occurrence from string, as per do : s : $((s,~.),?:...) which will look up and/or register string in string arena This is performed upon leaving :ps on the way either to either :ward (see below) or directly to :take
+	1. create occurrence from string, as per do : s : $((s,~.),?:...) which looks up and/or registers string in string arena.
+	   This is performed in :ps prior to transitioning out to either :ward (see below) or directly to :take

 	2. verify compliance with rule